What Is A Cat Show?

 How To Enter A Show:

 Obtain a show flyer and entry form from the show by writing to the shows entry clerk.
+See the Show Calendar to find a show in your area and the Entry information will be contained within the link.

 Check the flyer for: Closing Date and entry fees.
 HHP adults must be altered to be registered and/or shown.
 Unregistered cats may be shown only once in TICA without a registration number.
 All points and/or wins for titles and/or Annual Awards acquired by an unregistered cat, kitten, alter, or household pet adult in the second and/or subsequent shows shall be irrevocably lost.
 The exhibitor is obligated to furnish the registration number to the entry clerk or master clerk and the Executive Office.
 In order to obtain credit for any points and/or wins received at the first show where the cat was shown as unregistered, the owner must notify the Executive Office in writing requesting the first show be credited and stating the name, date and location of the show, and the name, breed (if applicable), registration number, and the entry number.